mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2022

+1. Balestriero, R., & LeCun, Y. (2022).
+Contrastive and non-contrastive self-supervised learning recover global and local spectral embedding methods. *arXiv preprint arXiv:2205.11508*.

+      - RG: SSL theoretical foundations are limited, method-specific, and fail to provide principled design guidelines to practitioners
+      - TP: propose a unifying framework under the helm of **spectral manifold learning** to address those limitations
+        - demonstrate that VICReg, SimCLR, BarlowTwins et al. correspond to eponymous spectral methods such as Laplacian Eigenmaps, Multidimensional Scaling et al
+        - (i) the closed-form optimal representation for each method
+        - (ii) the closed-form optimal network parameters in the linear regime for each method
+        - (iii) the impact of the pairwise relations used during training on each of those quantities and on downstream task performances
+        - (iv) theoretical bridge between contrastive and non-contrastive methods towards global and local spectral embedding methods
+          -  (i) if the pairwise relation is aligned with the downstream task, any SSL method can be employed successfully and will recover the supervised method, but in the low data regime, VICReg’s invariance hyperparameter should be high;
+          - (ii) if the pairwise relation is misaligned with the downstream task, VICReg with small invariance hyper-parameter should be preferred over SimCLR or BarlowTwins.
+      - SSL places itself in-between supervised and unsupervised learning as it does not require labels but **does require knowledge of what makes some samples semantically close to others.**
+      - SSL relies on inputs and inter-sample relations (X, G) that indicate semantic similarity akin to weak-supervision used in metric learning
+      - a more fundamental and principled understanding of SSL mostly take one of the three following approaches:
+        - (i) studying the training dynamics and optimization landscapes in a linear network regime e.g. validating some empirically found tricks as necessary conditions for stable gradient dynamics
+        - (ii) studying the role of individual SSL components separately e.g. the projector and predictor networks
+        - (iii) developing novel SSL criteria that often combine multiple interpretable objectives that a SSL model must fulfill

 1. Li, W., Kong, M., Yang, X., Wang, L., Huo, J., Gao, Y., & Luo, J. (2022).
 A Unified Framework for Contrastive Learning from a Perspective of Affinity Matrix. *arXiv preprint arXiv:2211.14516*.

       - TP: Unified the contrastive losses from the affinity matrix (similarity matrix) between embedding (**figure 1**)